zytek/mmnet1000/README.md

 ---
 1. Q: Why not using openwrt's default 3.3.8 kernel?
   * A: because I was frustraded by openwrt's way of kernel configuration and module handling.
 Building kernel on my own and adding modules to openwrt rootfs seemed easier.
-2. Q: But can I use it?
-  * A: Of course.
-Send me patches if you craft your own system ;-)

 Info
 ----